 The SEC finalized rules to enable investors to obtain independent proxy voting advice and to require companies to claw back incentive-based compensation resulting from improper accounting.
 The SEC also proposed rules to hold special purpose acquisition vehicles (SPACs) accountable; require accurate disclosures on environment, social, and governance issues; provide more scrutiny of private funds; and address many issues relating to predatory practices and fragmentation in equity markets.
 The CFPB had an equally active year protecting financial consumers across the entire range of financial activities, including removing medical debt from credit reports, reforming overdraft fees, fighting Zelle payment scams, and increasing oversight of nonbanks.
 Also, the CFPB Director has focused on repeat offenders in a concerted effort to increase deterrence, one of our top priorities.
 We supported the CFPB as it pursued its ambitious agenda, despite relentless and hyperbolic attacks from the financial industry.
 In contrast to the SEC and CFPB, the CFTC had regrettably few accomplishments in 2022.
 The agency exists to police derivatives and commodities markets but spent much of 2022 being a cheerleader for the crypto industry while trying to expand its jurisdiction even at the expense of the SEC's duty to police securities lawbreaking.
 We worked tirelessly to hold the CFTC accountable as it continued to fail the public.

-Once President Biden's team arrived, especially the Vice Chair for Supervision (VCS) in July, the Federal Reserve outlined POLITICO
+Once President Biden's team arrived, especially the Vice Chair for Supervision (VCS) in July, the Federal Reserve outlined an ambitious agenda, including strengthening all-important capital requirements and resolution plans to deal with failed banks.
+It also announced an upcoming climate scenario analysis.
+We engaged with the Fed in these areas and more, including pushing the VCS to pursue an aggressive and long overdue agenda to protect the banking system after years of deregulation.
+We also advocated for the Federal Reserve, OCC and FDIC to make urgently needed changes to the Community Reinvestment Act, trying to bring meaningful changes in homeownership among low and moderate income communities.
+With most of the major personnel positions at regulatory agencies now filled there is a tremendous opportunity for them to build on the progress made in 2022 and accomplish much more in 2023.
+Better Markets will be working with them and holding them accountable every step of the way.
+POLITICO

-Delivered daily by 8 a.m., Morning Money examines the latest news in finance politics and policy.

-THE CHAMBER AND CHOPRA, PART 2 - Dennis Kelleher, president and CEO of Better Markets, emailed MM with another thought on the Chamber of Commerce's public campaign against CFPB Director Rohit Chopra.
+Morning Money Delivered daily by it a.m., Moning Money examines the farest news in finance polines and policy.
+THE CHAMBER AND CHOPRA, PART a - Dennis Kelleher, president and CEO of Better Markets, emailed MM with another thought on the Chamber of Commerce's public campaign against CFPB Director Rohit Chopra.
 Some MM readers suggested Wednesday the attacks would add fuel to Chopra's agenda.
 But Kelleher said there's nothing wrong with it!
 "CFPB Director Chopra isn't 'airing his grievances' or 'radically reshaping' anything," He is doing exactly what the law mandates: aggressively protecting financial consumers.
 He's being targeted because the CFPB is once again a smart, effective cop on the beat and its Director can't be intimidated and isn't looking to spin through the revolving door for a job in the financial industry."
+2022 ANNUAL REPORT 11 Below are a few of the 45 issues and rulemakings we engaged with federal agencies on in 2022.